Streamlining Eloquent: JSON Collections, Mass Assignment, and Automatic Eager Loading

 Bypassing Mass Assignment with forceCreateMany

 When importing data, you might encounter models where specific fields aren't in the $fillable array for security reasons.
-Previously, if you wanted to bulk-insert these via a relationship, you had to loop and call forceCreate() individually. forceCreateMany() to handle this efficiently.
+Previously, if you wanted to bulk-insert these via a relationship, you had to loop and call forceCreate() individually. introduces forceCreateMany() to handle this efficiently.

 $post->comments()->forceCreateMany([